Electrochemical Science

 Across Argonne, we are active members of

-• Silicon Consortium Program (SCP) EERE (VTO): SCP is focused on identifying and solving the underlying causes of performance fade and its relationship to calendar life in Li-ion cells that contain silicon.
-The program is a collaboration between Argonne, Oak Ridge, Pacific Northwest, Sandia National Laboratory, Lawrence Berkeley, and the National Renewable Energy Laboratory (NREL).
+- Silicon Consortium Program (SCP) EERE (VTO): SCP is focused on identifying and solving the underlying causes of performance fade and its relationship to calendar life in Li-ion cells that contain silicon as a component of the anode.
+The program is a collaboration between Argonne, Oak Ridge, Pacific Northwest, Sandia National Laboratory, Idaho National Laboratory, Lawrence Berkeley National Laboratory, and the National Renewable Energy Laboratory (NREL).